Ambient Air Standards in the Air NEPM

 Particle sampling occurs at both the Hobart, Launceston and Devonport sites using Tapered Element Oscillating Microbalances (TEOM) and Low Volume Samplers.

-Indicative (non-reference) particle monitoring is also carried out at approximately 20 other locations as part of a program aimed at providing information to facilitate the improvement of the management of planned burning in Tasmania.
+Indicative (non-reference) particle monitoring is also carried out at approximately 30 other locations comprising the BLANkET network as part of a program aimed at providing information on winter-time smoke levels and to facilitate the improvement of the management of planned burning in Tasmania.
+Real-time data from these stations can be viewed at

 Tasmanian Air Pollution Monitoring Plan 2001